 Relocation & Compensation

 Additionally, it's often expected or even governed by the law that you as an employer have to reimburse office-related costs.
 As our homes turn into offices, where do you draw the line?
-It's common to cover internet and electricity, but possibly you might also want to cover part of the rent or a fixed desk in the office?
+It's common to cover internet and electricity, but you might also want to cover part of the rent or a fixed desk in the office.

 Remote Working Requirements

-Changes to existing Policies
+Changes to Existing Policies

 If you are transitioning from office to remote work, you might have multiple policies already in place that are interfering with your move to remote work.
-A common policy is presence time, for example.
+A common policy is in-person time, for example.
 If you previously had a policy that employees have to be in the office between certain times on a workday, that is no longer possible.
 The same counts for certain perks or dress codes.

 You will also want to specify if a new policy replaces an old one.
 For example, your intellectual property policy usually overwrites the one already agreed on in the employment contract.
 New security measures might come into place and there will be new rules about taking equipment home.

 Finally, the way you handle your equipment changes with a transition to remote work.
 It's traditionally the case that all work done on office machinery belongs to the company, but as people work from home and might mix private and work, that can often come back to bite you.

 Additionally, more security measures need to be in place.
 It's often a good idea to specify these needs in a sample remote work policy.
 For example, you might require office traffic to go through a VPN, use a certain standard for passwords and have documented policies on theft or data loss.

 Optional areas of a sample remote work policy